dancooper71/Plank-Themes/README.md

-# Plank-Themes
+# Plank Theme Collection

 ### About the collection
-##

 This is a huge Plank theme collection 107 plank themes in total they have been collected from various places around the web and integrated into one theme pack for convenience, I’ve only shown a few in the screen shots as there is to many to show in 5 screen shots.

 ##

 How to install

-To install the Plank themes, copy the contents of the Plank Themes folder to ~/.local/share/plank/themes or to /usr/share/plank/themes for system-wide use.
-Now open the Plank preferences window by executing plank --preferences from a terminal and then select from the huge collection of themes.
+To install the Plank themes, copy the contents of the Plank Themes folder to `~/.local/share/plank/themes` or to `/usr/share/plank/themes` for system-wide use.
+Now open the Plank preferences window by executing `plank --preferences` from a terminal and then select from the huge collection of themes.

 ##